petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - Sound.SetMinDelay(delayMs)
 - Sound.GetCurrentDuration()
 - Sound.GetFileDuration(filePath)
+- Sound.PlayById(soundId, instant?)
+- Sound.PlayByName(soundName, instant?)
+- Sound.PlayFile(filePath, instant?)
+- Sound.StopAll()
+- Sound.GetQueueLength()
+- Sound.PlayAndWait(options, maxWaitMs?)
+- Sound.WaitForCompletion(maxWaitMs?)
+- Sound.PlayByIdSmart(soundId, instant?)
+- Sound.PlayByNameSmart(soundName, instant?)
+- Sound.PlayFileSmart(filePath, instant?)
+- Sound.PlayBotSound(nameOrWavFilename, instant?)

-`Sound.Play` and `Sound.IsQueued` options must identify exactly one source: `sound_id = BotSoundId.*`, `sound_name = string`, or `file_path = string`. `Sound.Play` also accepts `instant = boolean`.
-Use these canonical methods rather than legacy global sound helper functions.
+`Sound.Play` and `Sound.IsQueued` options must identify exactly one source:
+`sound_id = BotSoundId.*`, `sound_name = string`, or `file_path = string`.
+`Sound.Play` also accepts `instant = boolean`.
+Built-in IDs are exactly 0 through 13 (`DISCONNECTED` through `UNJUSTIFIED_KILL`); there are no custom IDs 14 through 18. `PlayBotSound` resolves a canonical built-in name and strips an optional `.wav` suffix.
+For an arbitrary WAV file, pass its explicit absolute path to `PlayFile` or `Sound.Play({ file_path = ... })`; do not construct an old Documents/ValidusBot alarm path.

+Playback, queue state, and stop/cleanup are owner-scoped, so one script cannot claim another script's playback as its own. `SetMinDelay` changes the shared sound manager delay and accepts 0 through 60,000 ms. The waiting helpers must run inside a managed coroutine because they yield, and they use `Time.MonotonicMs` instead of wall/CPU time.
+Smart helpers return `false` when the same source is already queued or playing.

+### Time

+- `Time.MonotonicMs() -> integer`

+Returns milliseconds from an unspecified monotonic epoch.
+Use differences between readings for elapsed-time decisions.
+The runtime uses the same `std::chrono::steady_clock` basis for scheduler deadlines.

+### Script lifecycle and cross-script control

+The current script's top-level body is executed first and its optional `init()` is then invoked as a managed coroutine.
+Define `init()` for setup that may yield.
+Define `terminate()` for short, synchronous cleanup only: it is protected, non-yielding, called at most once, and has a 50 ms limit.
+Native owner-scoped modules, schedules, events, HUD elements, sounds, network handles, and async tokens are cleaned even if Lua cleanup fails.

+- `Engine.Scripter.GetAvailableScripts()` lists exact runnable `.lua` filenames.
+- `Engine.Scripter.Start(name)`, `Stop(name)`, and `Restart(name)` operate on those exact names.
+- `Engine.Scripter.Refresh()` refreshes the script list.
+- `Engine.Scripter.GetRunningScripts()` reports currently active script names.
+- `Engine.Scripter.GetOutput(name)` returns current output or the most recently archived output.
+- `Engine.Scripter.StopSelf()` is the only supported way for a running script to stop itself.
+- `Script.Unload()` remains a compatibility self-stop call; prefer `StopSelf`.

+A script cannot use `Stop(name)` or `Restart(name)` on itself and cannot disable the sandbox or execute an arbitrary source string.
+Every script writes its own runtime log under the product `UserData/BotLogs` area, including explicit PASS and FAIL messages printed by test scripts. `GetOutput` is read-only and returns an empty string when no current or archived output exists.

 ### storage.lua
-Persistent JSON-compatible values scoped to the current script.
+Persistent JSON-compatible values with per-script scopes and explicit named scopes shared between scripts.
 No file paths or manual serialization are needed.
+Existing per-script behavior is unchanged.

 Direct scopes:
 - Storage.Global.Get(key, default?) / Set(key, value) / Remove(key) / Clear()